riffomonas/RR_R25_2014/research_plan.md

     analyses**
 * **Autotutorial 4: Making a computational notebook collaborative**

-These autotutorials will be accessible to participants through a freely accessible website.
-Also, all materials will be available through a repository on GitHub so that others can develop their own workshops, suggest improvements, or provide additional autotutorials.
 Each autotutorial will include: (i) a rationale, (ii) description of the expected prior knowledge and misconceptions that participants may enter with, (iii) the expected major conceptual hurdles for participants, (iv) statement of learning goals and learning objectives, (v) description of any specific technology, platform, or language that is used to illustrate the material with a justification, (vi) overview of activities that will help the participant to meet the learning goals and objectives, (vii) description of assessments to determine whether the participant has met the goals as well as the effectiveness of the autotutorials, (viii) the intended audience for each activit, and (ix) the amount of time required for each activity.
 The proposed activities will be selected based on the idea of the 5Es of Engage, Explore, Explain, Evaluate, Elaborate, and Extend.
 Briefly, we each autotutorial starts by getting the students to ENGAGE their prior knowledge by reading and reacting to a case study.
 Next, activities will be developed where the participant has to go into the literature or their research group to EXPLORE a topic further.
 This will prevent participants from merely clicking through material.
 Each autotutorial will include a demonstration where the steps are highly proscribed, a more open-ended example that is used throughout the autotutorials that requires the participant to insert material that they have learned in the earlier activites, and a fully open-ended activity where the participant applies the material to their specific situation and analysis needs.
 This scheme will gradually "remove the training wheels" for the participant, encourage introspection and force them to do more EXPLAINing and less regurgitation.
 In addition, by the time they are doing the final activity within the autotutorial, the participant should be at a launch point for the participant (ELABORATE/EXTEND).
 Finally, each autotutorial will provide an activity where the participant can EVALUATE their practices or those of their lab and the research community.
 As much as is possible in an autotutorial, our strategy will reinforce several themes including active learning, diversity, multiple forms of qualitative and quantitative assessment, and scientific teaching.

+### Module infrastructure
+These autotutorials will be accessible to participants through a freely accessible website.
+Also, all materials will be available through a repository on GitHub so that others can develop their own workshops, suggest improvements, or provide additional autotutorials.

 ### Autotutorials
 **Autotutorial 1: The importance of reproducible research and its relevance to studying the